-The study area is not located within a mapped Strategic Water Source Area (SWSA).
-The nearest SWSA is located to the south-west of the study area, as shown in Figure 6.
-SWSAs were not included as a receptor for the impact assessment, or considered further in this report.
+The Project site is not located within a mapped Strategic Water Source Area (SWSA).
+The nearest SWSA (viz.
+Upper Vaal SWSA) is located to the south-west of the Project site and is shown in Figure 6.
+SWSAs were not included as a receptor for the impact assessment for the proposed Project, or considered further in this report.